Malik (film): Reception

-Malik received critical acclaim from critics, most of them praising the performance of cast, direction and cinematography.
-The review aggregator Rotten Tomatoes reported that 90% of critics have given the film a positive review based on ten reviews, with an average rating of 6.90/10.
-Sushin Shyam's composition and score also earned a positive response.
+Malik received critical acclaim from critics, with praise for the cast performances, direction, cinematography, and Sushin Shyam's composition and score.

 The Times of India rated 3 out of 5 and wrote: "At a running time of 160 minutes, there are moments when the film lags and bits that seem a bit of a stretch and unclear ...
 The film is a bit long and has some confusing bits, but on the positive side, Malik reflects important issues of our times in a compelling manner".
 Firstpost rated 4 out of 5 and said that it is "a grand, gripping saga on tricky communal ground ... this is a challenging film, demanding as much from the viewer as it offers.
 Glancing away for a second could cost you, which is fair enough, but in one sphere the script could have done better", also praised the acting.
 The Hindu stated that the film is a "multi-layered mass entertainer, with fantastic character arcs and performances ...
 The script subtly looks at how extremists as well as power-hungry elements in every religion try to create and widen fissures with other communities", and also appreciated the cinematography and score.
 Baradwaj Rangan of Film Companion South wrote "Malik follows the Godfather template but the various touches given to characters and events percolate all the way down to make the film a very local one...Malik is one of those movies that would continue to reveal as you rewatch it because it’s densely packed with information.
 It’s a spectacle, not a grand spectacle but an intimate one.
 Malik proves that often great cinema is not about what’s being told but instead about how it’s told.
 In other words, form is more important than content."

 The Federal wrote: "The cinematic craft behind ‘Malik’ towers over everything else ...
 It is a long-drawn-out, complex film with a significant political statement to make ...
 Though the director denies it, the film seems to be clearly linked to the 2009 Beemapally police shooting.
 The News Minute rated 4 out of 5 and wrote: "Malik appears to be loosely based on the Beemapally riots of 2009 ...
 The plot examines the relationship between religion, politics, gender and individual ambitions.
 It’s a complicated mix, but Mahesh steers the screenplay expertly, without plunging the viewer into confusion".